What’s a Renewable Energy Park?

 - Rising gas prices

-As new renewable energy supply enters the market, simple economics suggest prices should decrease.
+As cheaper energy supply enters the market, simple economics suggest prices should decrease.

 How can local businesses and communities get involved?

-The Jim's Plan and Robbins Island projects are an up to $1.6 billion investment in Circular Head and Tasmania.
-There'll be many opportunities for local businesses and the community to get involved.
+The Renewable Energy Parks are an up to $1.5 billion investment in Circular Head and Tasmania.
+There’ll be many opportunities for local businesses and the community to get involved.

 These projects will create employment opportunities, with up to 400 people needed during the peak of construction.
 At full development, an operational workforce of up to 65 people will be needed.
-Goods and services are likely to be sourced locally during construction and operation of the projects include:
+Goods and services that are likely to be sourced locally during construction and operation of the projects include:

 - Accommodation and catering

 - Construction materials and equipment

 What will the view be like for those who live and spend time nearby?

 We know communities are concerned about how the infrastructure will look and become part of the local landscape.
 Visual impacts are unavoidable in any project like this.
 We’re working closely with local communities to share information and consider how to minimise these impacts.